saursin/riscv-atom/docs/pages/getting-started/examples.rst

 Hello World
 ------------
-First we need to compile the hello world example with our RISCV gcc compiler.
-For this purpose, use the provided compile_atombones shell script as following.
+First we need to compile the hello world example with our RISC-V gcc compiler.
+For this purpose, use the provided `compile_atombones.sh` shell script as following.

 ::